 from sklearn.metrics import roc_curve.

-Early diagnosis of cancer has become an imperative step to save a life.
+Early diagnosis of cancer has become a crucial step to saving a life.
 With this in mind, many top MNCs have invested a significant amount of time and money.
 Let's have a look at some of these MNCs' work.

-Google has taken up initiatives to predict cancer's different forms using ML approaches.
-They have primarily focused on lung cancer, which is the predominant cause of death, even more than breast cancer.
+Google has taken initiatives to predict cancer's different forms using ML approaches.
+They have primarily focused on lung cancer, the predominant cause of death, even more than breast cancer.
 Their algorithm has outperformed radiologists in identifying cancerous cases from CT scan diagnosis images.

 The two have collaborated.
-IBM provides its cognitive computing research capabilities all-inclusive of artificial intelligence, computer vision, and natural language processing, to enable cancerous tissue diagnosis to complement and enhance human expertise in the clinical domain.
-Mayo Clinic provides the facility of clinical trial data.
+IBM provides its cognitive computing research capabilities, all-inclusive of artificial intelligence, computer vision, and natural language processing, to enable cancerous tissue diagnosis to complement and enhance human expertise in the clinical domain.
+Mayo Clinic provides the facility for clinical trial data.

-The technology helps extract the information more quickly (and painlessly) than any doctor would be able to, identifying patients who best match Mayo Clinic's clinical trial criteria.
-This involves genomic analysis, matching patients to appropriate clinical trials, and generate evidence to support standard standard-of-care treatment commendations.
+The technology helps extract the information more quickly (and painlessly) than any doctor could, identifying patients who best match Mayo Clinic's clinical trial criteria.
+This involves genomic analysis, matching patients to appropriate clinical trials, and generating evidence to support formal standard-of-care treatment commendations.
 Watson Health is an example of such cognitive services offered by IBM.

 Machine Learning is acting as a lifesaver.
-It is helping doctors identify the disease quickly and also provides possible treatments as well.
+It helps doctors identify the disease quickly and provides possible treatments.
 Breast cancer is a common disease among women that takes more than 4Million lives every year.
-This number constitutes 14% of the overall death caused by cancer among women.
+This number constitutes 14% of the overall death caused by cancer.
 Machine learning algorithms like SVM, ANNs are perfectly capable of detecting the possibility of breast cancer in patients, which could have taken a long time for doctors to identify.
-Bigger companies like Google and IBM have invested in the field of cancer identification.
-Machine learning begineers can easily implement their own cancer classifier after reading this blog.
+More prominent companies like Google and IBM have invested in cancer identification.